-Back or joint surgery can sound frightening, but we our advaced surgery techniques can cut your fears down to size.
+Back or joint surgery can sound frightening, but our advanced surgery techniques can cut your fears down to size.

 Minimally Invasive Surgery

-This new technique allows doctors to make a small incision instead of large one.
-Minimally Invasive Surgery can treat a variety of conditions, including treatment of the spine, hips and knees.
+This new technique allows doctors to make a small incision instead of a large one.
+Minimally Invasive Surgery can treat a variety of conditions, including the spine, hips and knees.

 Benefits for patients include: